Was

 Essential of Replicaton: Benner, S. 1999.
 Old views of ancient events.
 Nature 283: 2026).

-interaction of on the one hand a protometabolic chemical community (possibly
+The interaction of on the one hand a

-embraced by a membrane) with on the other hand newly developed nucleotide strands
+protometabolic chemical community (possibly embraced by a membrane) with on the

-might have lead to the semantic closure as we observe in the cell.
+closure as we observe in the cell.

-The
+The protometabolic chemical

-carriers (nucleotide sequences) might be compared to the interactions that
+sequences) might be compared to the interactions that became possible when part

-became possible when part of the present life, i.e. humans, started using
+of the present Life, i.e. humans, started using

 (spoken) symbolic language, which resulted in the use of symbolic, encoded,

-PERMANENT information: printed/electronic texts, cfr. nucleotide strands.
+PERMANENT information: printed/electronic texts, with comparable function of nucleotide strands in living cells.

-In both cases, that of the development of cell
+In both cases, that of the development of cell and that of the current

-and that of the current scientific progress, the availability of permanently
+scientific progress, the availability of permanently encoded information (of permanent

-encoded information (of permanent carriers of encoded information) may be the clue
+carriers of encoded information) may be the clue to understanding how a

-to understanding how a biological mystery, the first cell, ever came to be.
+biological mystery, the first cell, ever came to be.
+This interaction between

-This interaction between metabolism and permanently encoded information has
+metabolism and permanently encoded information has once led to the cell, the

-once led to the cell, the only self-duplicating system known.
-Might something
+only self-duplicating system known.
+Might something similar happen again as a

-similar happen again as a result of our metabolic activity in combination with
+result of our metabolic activity in combination with permanently encoded –

-permanently encoded – digital – information?
+digital – information?

 Res.